abinit/abinit/doc/tutorial/eph4zpr.md

     The EPH code can compute QP corrections only for $\nk$ states that are present in the input WFK file (a similar requirement is present in the $GW$ code as well).
-    As a consequence, the $\kk$-mesh ([[ngkpt]], [[nshiftk]], [[shiftk]]) for the WFK file should be chosen carefully especially if the band edge is not located at an high-symmetry $\kk$-point.
+    As a consequence, the $\kk$-mesh ([[ngkpt]], [[nshiftk]], [[shiftk]]) for the WFK file should be chosen carefully especially if the band edges are not located at high-symmetry $\kk$-points.

 There are different approaches one can use to specify the set of $\nk$ states in $\Sigma_{\nk}$.
 Each approach has pros and cons.